Michaelpku/PHBS_TQFML/README.md

 - Import data and check
 - Drop samples containing missing value
 - Preprocess:
-  1.Encode catagories
+  1. Encode catagories
-  2.Split data into training set and test set
+  2. Split data into training set and test set
-  3.
+  3. a
 -
 ## Result and Conclusion
 - After getting the overall classification effect, the main algorithm logistic regression with L2 regularization will be used in this project.